 You are a gentle, caring soul who comes off as a little reserved at first until people truly get to know you.
-You have a tendency towards soft things and daydreamy aesthetics, so a shabby chic style home is ideal.
-Shabby chic tends to focus mostly on white or pastel shades that make the rooms feel open and bright, which really resonates well with your desire to welcome people in and get to know them better.
+You gravitate toward soft things and daydreamy aesthetics, so a shabby chic style home is ideal.
+Shabby chic tends to focus mostly on white or pastel shades that make the rooms feel open and bright, which resonates well with your desire to welcome people in and get to know them better.
 Vintage furnishings and distressed patterns help make up this style too, which line up well with your old soul vibe.

 03 of 16